-As we enter the countdown to the end of 2018, it's natural to start assessing what we've achieved in the past year and thinking about what might 2019 hold.
-And if like many people you're thinking a job move might be on the cards our Twelve Tips of Christmas will make sure you are in the perfect position to start applying come January.
+As we're nearing the end of 2019, it's natural to start assessing what we've achieved in the past year and thinking about what 2020 might have in store.
+And if like many people you're thinking a job move might be on the cards our Twelve Tips of Christmas will make sure you are perfectly prepared to start applying come January.

-Why do some many people move jobs after Christmas?
+Why do so many people move jobs after Christmas?

-Whether you New Year’s resolutions involve seeing more of the world, earning more money or expanding your skills moving jobs can be the answer.
+Whether your New Year’s resolutions involve seeing more of the world, earning more money or expanding your skills moving jobs can be the answer.

 Why is January a good time to job hunt?

 Data from the world’s largest job search websites shows the hunt ramps up significantly once January arrives: the biggest day for searches on global jobs website Monster in 2016 was Monday, January 4th.
 Whilst in 2017, six of the top ten search days also fell in January.

 Data from Indeed, another global job site, shows that in Canada, Germany, France, Canada, and the US, the number of job postings jumps significantly from December to January.
 While December only accounts for 7.2% of yearly postings in the UK for example, January is responsible for 9.4% of yearly postings.

 In the UK many companies will be rushing to spend any remaining budget before the end of the financial year, meaning more roles often become available.
 In addition to this, employees tend to take less time off this time of year since they’re just coming out of the holiday season - this helps speed up the hiring process making it a much more productive time of the year to recruit and job hunt.